chetan51/chetansurpur/source/_posts/2010-10-14-breach-of-privacy.md

 ---
 layout: post
 title: A Curious Breach Of Privacy
 snippet: I'm gonna steal your identity from your trash can.
+quote_text: "The greatest good you can do for another is not just to share your riches but to reveal to him his own."
+quote_author: "Benjamin Disraeli"
 ---

 I got this email from a friend today.